Vaidya-Dhruval/p2p_nav/README.md

 ### Step 1: Set Up the Robot Bringup (Simulated or Real)

-To bring up the robot and initialize all the components, including sensors, actuators, and communication, use the following launch command.
-This prepares the robot system for interaction.
+To bring up the robot and initialize all the components.

 ```bash
 ros2 launch rox_bringup bringup_sim_launch.py